 Ensuring the confidentiality of files on information systems

-ZoneCentral offers companies high levels of security by encrypting files.
+ZONECENTRAL offers companies a high level of security by encrypting files.
 Simple to deploy and with extremely flexible administration mechanisms, it can adapt to suit every type of infrastructure.

-- The company retains control of security governance
+- The company retains control over security governance

 - Confidentiality of data vis-à-vis the operator